CarlosSTS/CarlosSTS/README.md

 ### 🔹 Junior Developer II at [Polibras Software](https://polibrassoftware.com.br/)
 📅 **July 2023 - September 2025** · 2 years 3 months
-📍 Hybrid
+📍 Aquiraz, Ceará, Brasil · Hybrid

 > Responsible for evolution and maintenance of React Native and ReactJS applications, working autonomously in feature development and continuous project improvement.
-Worked with Figma interface consumption and migration of SQL/Postgres queries for backend development in Django, Flask and PHP.
+Worked with Figma interface consumption, SQL/Postgres/SQLite queries and backend development in Django, Flask and PHP.
 >
 > **Key Activities:**
-> - Creation of React Native versions, expanding compatibility and project evolution
+> - Upgrade of React Native versions, ensuring compatibility and project evolution
 > - Creation and maintenance of native modules with Turbo Modules
-> - Integration of systems and services like Cerne Frontend and Varejo
+> - Integration of systems and services between frontend and backend
 > - Application publishing management on Apple Store and Google Play Store
 > - Support in CI/CD pipelines and good versioning practices
 >